 Of course, the true distinction between static and dynamic typing is at what point the type checking occurs: before or at runtime.
 In other words, languages don’t need explicit typing to be statically typed.
 Likewise, languages don’t need implicit typing to be dynamically typed.

 In the case of Elm, type inference is used to determine value types.
 However, type annotations can be used to improve program readability.
-And, the compiler will even verify the annotations are correctOpens in a new tab..
+And, the compiler will even verify the annotations are correct.
 However, the annotations, in this case, have nothing to do with gradual typing.

 Immutability

 While debating type systems is great, Elm’s most interesting feature to me is immutability.
-Immutability—a byproduct of value semanticsOpens in a new tab.—describes a value’s inability to be changed.
+Immutability—a byproduct of value semantics—describes a value’s inability to be changed.
 In other words, immutable values are values that cannot be changed after creation.

 To me, the concept of immutability is interesting because code like the following will fail in Elm:

-a = a - 5
+a = 10 a = a - 5

 Because a is immutable, the code above will actually cause a recursion error.
 You can read more about that in Elm’s documentation.
 At any rate, let’s get to the solution!